beberlei/litecqrs-php/README.md

 You should implement your own ``CommandBus`` or extend the existing to wire the whole process together exactly as you need it to work.

+## Plugins

+### Doctrine

+Doctrine Plugin ships with transactional wrappers.

+- LiteCQRS\Plugin\Doctrine\CommandHandler\DbalTransactionalHandler
+- LiteCQRS\Plugin\Doctrine\CommandHandler\OrmTransactionalHandler

+Also to synchronize the events to event storage you can use the IdentityMapListener:

+- LiteCQRS\Plugin\Doctrine\IdentityMapListener